koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 ## How Summary-List-Detail relates to AI agents
 Surely any blog post about presenting data to users wouldn't be complete without a mention of genAI.
-So how do Generative Artifactial Intelligence and Large Language Models fit into this pattern?
+So how do Generative Artificial Intelligence and Large Language Models fit into this pattern?

-For one, automatic "data analysis assitants" may help do a lot of the work of building those 4 data artifacts.
+For one, automatic "data analysis assistants" may help do a lot of the work of building those 4 data artifacts.
 As that happens, it'll just get easier and easier for people to model and present their data using the Summary-List-Detail pattern.